View Nancy Manucy's Obituary on savannahnow.com and share memories

 Nancy sang with Harry Persse's Handel Society at Sacred Heart Catholic Church and was also a member of the Savannah Symphony Chorale.
 Nancy was an avid artist and writer.

 She was preceeded in death by her husband, James Edward Manucy III, Mother Jennie Ingman McMillan, Father William Davis McMillan and sister Jane McMillan Elmore.
-She is survived by daughters Ellen Manucy Kilpatrick (Michael), Nancy Manucy Lawson, James Edward Manucy IV, Nieces Nancy Elmore MacKrell, Marie Elmore Hernandez, nephews William Rives Elmore, Robert Edward Elmore and many beloved cousins and friends.
+She is survived by daughters Ellen Manucy Kilpatrick (Michael), Nancy Manucy Lawson, son, James Edward Manucy IV (Debbie), grandchildren Jennie Allain Lawson and William Thomas Lawson, nieces Nancy Elmore MacKrell, Marie Elmore Hernandez, nephews William Rives Elmore, Robert Edward Elmore and many beloved cousins and friends.

 The family would like to extend their appreciation to Georgia Hospice Care, especially Monica Oliver and Brandi Neel for their loving care and compassion.
 Thanks are also extended to Kenja McGehee with Suncrest Home Health for her love and support.